-service in efforts to find solutions to customers' man-

-issues by providing platforms to connect different industries
+Together with making concerted efforts into these fields, the Nihon Unisys Group enhanced its consulting service in efforts to find solutions to customers' management issues.
+In addition, in 1997 it established UNIADEX, Ltd. to build ICT platforms and networks that are free from lock-in by specific vendor products, and to provide maintenance.
 The 2000s saw operations becoming ever-more efficient owing to ICT, sparking the creation of new businesses and new lifestyles that utilize ICT.
 In addition, the advance of digital technology has been lowering the barriers between business types and categories in a variety of industries.